nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 The following data-elements are mandatory (i.e data MUST be present).

-- the patient `participant` of the appointment.
+- a patient `participant` of the appointment.
-- the primary practitioner `participant` of the appointment.
+- a location `participant` of the appointment.
 - the `start` and `end` of the appointment.
 - the `status` identifying the appointment as "booked".
 - the `slot` details of one or more free slots to be booked.